openebs-archive/openebs-k8s-provisioner/README.md

 This provisioner is based on the Kubenretes external storage provisioner.
 This code has been migrated from https://github.com/openebs/external-storage/tree/release/openebs, as Kubernetes community deprecated the external-storage repository.

-This repository mainly contains code required for running the legacy cStor and Jiva pools and volumes like:
+This repository contains code for building legacy cStor and Jiva provisioners like:
 - `openebs-k8s-provisioner` - used for provisoining the legacy cStor and Jiva pools and volumes.
 - `snapshot-controller` and `snapshot-operator` - for helping with snapshot and clone on legacy cStor volumes.